MiddletonCommunityVoice/services-list/content/about.md

 title: Disclaimer
 ---
 # THIS DIRECTORY IS ALWAYS BEING UPDATED.
-### OUR NEXT MONTHLY MEETING IS TUESDAY 16th NOVEMBER
+### OUR NEXT MONTHLY MEETING IS TUESDAY 18th JAMUARY,2022
-### STARTING AT 10am IN THE LIGHTHOUSE in MIDDLETON SHOPPING CENTRE OR ON ZOOM
+### STARTING AT 12 MIDDAY IN THE LIGHTHOUSE PROJECT,
+### MIDDLETON SHOPPING CENTRE AND ON ZOOM

 ## DISCLAIMER
 This directory has been compiled from many